mjhea0/awesome-fastapi/README.md

   - [Asynchronous Communication](https://florian-kromer.medium.com/fastapi-microservice-patterns-asynchronous-communication-45a3b68f8bb8) - Enabling loosely coupled services with messaging.
   - [Application Monitoring](https://medium.com/swlh/fastapi-microservice-patterns-application-monitoring-49fcb7341d9a) - Application metric monitoring with Prometheus and Grafana.
   - [Serverless Deployment](https://medium.com/swlh/fastapi-microservice-serverless-deployment-41a6d21e5cb3) - About the current status of the compatibility between FastAPI and Kubernetes-native FaaS platforms.
+- [Getting started with GraphQL in Python with FastAPI and Ariadne](https://blog.yezz.me/blog/Getting-started-with-GraphQL-in-Python-with-FastAPI-and-Ariadne) - Generate a FullStack playground using FastAPI, GraphQL and Ariadne.
 - [How to deploy your ConvNet classifier with Keras and FastAPI](https://www.machinecurve.com/index.php/2020/03/19/tutorial-how-to-deploy-your-convnet-classifier-with-keras-and-fastapi/) - Deploy a machine learning model via a web-based API.
 - [How to monitor your FastAPI service](https://guitton.co/posts/fastapi-monitoring/) - Explains how to implement Application Performance Monitoring (APM) using OpenTelemetry and Datadog/Jaeger.
 - [Implementing FastAPI Services – Abstraction and Separation of Concerns](https://camillovisini.com/article/abstracting-fastapi-services/) - FastAPI application and service structure for a more maintainable codebase.